nikolak/lpbot/README.md

 Original files and changes to them are licensed under "Eiffel Forum License, version 2", see bottom of this readme or COPYING for license text.

+For pypy sandbox feature to work you need to install pypy-sandbox, it's usually available in repos and can be installed by typing `apt-get install python-pypy.sandbox`.

 TODO
 ----